|Mr R Mander||Subject Leader|

 Key Stage 3 Systems and Control

-System and Control is the study of parts or components, which work together to control a task, activity, machine or gadget.
-At Sir Jonathan North we focus on electronic systems which all have an input, a process, and outputs, for example an egg timer has a switch (input) to start the timer(process) and a buzzer(output) to sound when the egg is ready.
+Electronics is the study of parts or components, which work together to control a machine or gadget.
+At Sir Jonathan North we focus on simple electronic systems which all have an input, a process, and an output, for example an egg timer has a switch (input) to start the timer(process) and a buzzer(output) to sound when the egg is ready.

-The study of practical skills in systems and control can include -
+The study of practical skills in Electronics can include -

 GCSE Graphic Products

-Organisations are recognising the importance of good design; there are more openings in Graphic Design than in any other area of design - in television, film, websites, social media, advertising agencies, design studios, in-house company departments and consultancies as well as in the freelance sector.
+More and more organisations are recognising the importance of good design; there are more openings in Graphic Design than in any other area of design - in television, film, websites, social media, advertising agencies, design studios, in-house company departments and consultancies as well as in the freelance sector.

 Who is it for?